 Another effect, both due to the financial situation with decreasing advertising budgets as well as due to the growing media preferences of Polish people, is the change of many publications from a former paper based version to purely online.
 The increasing interest in social media is also a reason for a shift of many communication and visual activities to this platform.

 How was Poland portrayed in the media in 2013?

 This year, the media have been very busy with many domestic political issues in regards to changes in Polish law.
 The increase of the retirement age up to 67 years of age and a reduction of school entry age to 6 years caused a huge debate in the Polish parliament and media.
-Another big media topic were the social tensions: the equality marches in Polish cities, the rights for homosexual partners, the referendum of cancellation with the mayor of Warsaw, the capital of Poland, and riots during the Independence Day march.
+Another big media topic were the social tensions: the equality marches in Polish cities, the rights for same sex partners, the referendum of cancellation with the mayor of Warsaw, the capital of Poland, and riots during the Independence Day march.